Kessenich: History

 Kessenich is the oldest of the five villages of Kinrooi.
-It was founded as a Celtic settlement, then close to the Meuse.
-That has been shifted to the east and left north of the village a bogged arm behind.
-This marsh, the Vijverbroek, made in the Middle age as redoubt.
-According to a legend had between Kessenich and Thorn drowned the village Vijvere.
+It was founded as a Celtic settlement close to the Meuse.
+The Meuse has since shifted to the east, leaving a bogged arm to north of the village.
+This marsh, the Vijverbroek, was used in the Middle Ages to create a redoubt.
+According to a legend there was a village called ‘’Vijvere’’ between Kessenich and Thorn that was drowned.
 Now it is a unique area overgrown with alder and other tree and plant species.

-Remains of a prehistoric settlement have been found on the Boterakker, southern of the village.
-Other prehistoric finds have been made on the Hezerheide, western of the village.
-There were also found Roman catacombs (Molenwegske) and a Roman road (near the limit).
-This Roman road connected Maastricht and Nijmegen and had here a width of 12 m.
+Remains of a prehistoric settlement have been found on the Boterakker, south of the village.
+Other prehistoric remains have been found on the Hezerheide, west of the village.
+Roman catacombs (Molenwegske) and a 12 meter wide Roman road connecting Maastricht and Nijmegen have also been found.

-After the destruction of the Western Roman Empire there has been formed a shire, extending Kessnich, Thorn, Aldeneik and some other villages.
+After the fall of the Western Roman Empire, a shire covering Kessenich, Thorn, Aldeneik and some other villages came into existence.
 Ansfried of Utrecht might have been the last count of this area, because in that period the shire suddenly fall apart.
-Finally, the area was divided into three parts; Thorn, Aldeneik and Kessenich.
+Finally, the area was divided into three parts: Thorn, Aldeneik, and Kessenich.
 Thorn and Aldeneik became important abbeys, Kessenich was lying between both.
 So there was a major influence of those abbeys.
 Kessenich became an imperial free city, since the 14th century united with the county Bronshorn (Hunsel).

 The county of Kessenich was governed out of a Motte-and-bailey, built as protection against the pillaging Vikings, who even Maastricht, Tongeren and Aachen have reached via the Meuse, and the many floods of the Meuse.
 From the tower on the 10 meters high artificial hill are ruins remaining.
 The new castle has been built in the 17th century, by the family Van Waes.
 The hamlet where the castle is, lies nearby Neeritter, so it's called Borgitter.

 In the 18th century was Kessenich like whole Limburg the battlefield of the various wars.
 When the Dutch-British troops withdrew from the region under the leadership of the Duke of Malborough during the Spanish Succession War, Kessenich was plundered in 1714, besieged the castle and the countess captured.
-In the whole region is still the annually tradition to burn a straw doll, which the Duke of Marlborough should propose.
+In the whole region it is still the annual tradition to burn a straw doll, which the Duke of Marlborough should propose.

 In 1795, the French annexed also Kessenich and divided it into the department Meuse-Inférieure.
 The estates of the counts Van Waes were sold by the Frenchmen to the family Michiels.
 One of their descendants was Willem Michiels of Kessenich, who was mayor of Maastricht from 1937 till 1967.
 After Napoleon's defeat with the Battle of Waterloo, all countries of the Benelux were united into the United Kingdom of the Netherlands and the department became the Province of Limburg.
 The anthem of this province is written in Neeritter.
 In 1839, the province is divided with de Meuse as limit into a Belgian and a Dutch part.